Dermal adhesive

-A dermal adhesive (or skin glue) is a glue used to close wounds in the skin, as an alternative to sutures, staples or clips.
+A dermal adhesive (or skin glue) is a glue used to close wounds in the skin as an alternative to sutures, staples, or clips.

-Glued closure produces less scarring and is less prone to infection than sutured or stapled closure.
+Glued closure results in less scarring and is less prone to infection than sutured or stapled closure.
 There is also no residual closure to remove, so follow-up visits for removal are not required.

 Some research is ongoing on making biodegradable glue for use inside the body, which can thus be broken down safely by the body.